PrathamTandon1507/HireHelp/README.md

 ## 📄 License

 This project is developed for academic purposes.
+Created by Pratham Tandon.

 ---